 • Appointment Scheduling: Patients can schedule or cancel appointments online.

-• Access to Health Records: Allow patients to view their medical history and test results.
+• Access to Health Records: Allow patients to access and view their medical record and test results.

 Conclusion

-Choosing the right Hospital Management System means looking for features that improve both efficiency and patient care.
-From user-friendly interfaces to robust security, each of the ten features outlined here is essential for ensuring that healthcare providers can focus on what matters most: providing excellent patient care.
+The right EMR system should therefore be chosen with regard to features that will enhance efficiency and patient care.
+From user-friendly interfaces to robust security, each of the ten features developed below shall be an essential step towards ensuring that healthcare providers focus on what matters most: excellent patient care.